 Jazz Bass Audition

 Jazz Piano Audition

 Jazz Saxophone, Clarinet, Harmonica, and Flute Audition

 Jazz Vibraphone Audition

 Jazz Violin, Viola, and Cello Audition

-Jazz Voice Audition
+Jazz Voice Audition (graduate only)

 Doctoral Jazz Arts Advancement Program Audition